Vector & Rabies Control

 Plague is present in the state of California.
-It is most commonly found in the foothills, plateaus, mountains, and coast.
+It is most commonly found in the foothills, plateaus, mountains, and coasts.
 It is absent from the southeastern desert region and the San Joaquin Valley.
 Although urban rats were historically important in plague transmission, they no longer play an important role in California.
-Although wild rodents (primarily chipmunks and squirrels) in rural recreational and wilderness areas are the greater carriers of plague, it is possible for rodents in the suburban foothills of some larger cities to be carriers as well.
-Because rodents and their fleas maintain plague bacteria in nature, humans can contract with an infected wild animal is very dangerous.
+Although wild rodents (primarily chipmunks and squirrels) in rural recreational and wilderness areas are the greater carriers of plague, rodents in the suburban foothills of some larger cities can be carriers as well.
+Because rodents and their fleas maintain plague bacteria in nature, humans can contract an infected wild animal is very dangerous.
 There are three ways in which humans can contract the plague bacteria:

 - Through the bite of an infected flea.

 - When blood or other body fluids of an infected animal enter through cuts or breaks in the skin or mucous membranes - your eyes, mouth, and nose.